 The Atlantic States Marine Fisheries Commission sets an overall harvest quota based on a scientific stock assessment, which combines commercial and recreational catch data, cobia monitoring surveys, and research to determine whether Atlantic cobia are overfished or experiencing overfishing.
 During the 2018 stock assessment, Crear participated in the data workshop, learned about the assessment process, and shared information about how climate change could impact cobia habitat.

-Then, ASMFC gives each state an allotment of the total recreational quota based on historical landings in the state.
+Then, ASMFC gives each state a portion of the total recreational quota based on historical landings in the state.
 Each state monitors cobia landings each year, and adjusts state regulations in order to stay on track with the harvest targets from the ASMFC.

 Takeaways: